-The World Bank article, “Low-carbon infrastructure: an essential solution to climate change,” explains the contribution of infrastructure to carbon emissions.
+The World Bank article “Low-carbon Infrastructure: An Essential Solution to Climate Change” explains the contribution of infrastructure to carbon emissions.

-Deaths from emissions from key infrastructure industries will be increasing will rise from the current 150,000 per year to 250,000 by 2030, according to the WHO report (Saha, 2018).
+According to the WHO report (Saha, 2018), deaths from emissions from key infrastructure industries will increase from 150,000 per year to 250,000 by 2030.

 As renewable energy is the symbol for low-carbon infrastructure, huge emitters like China, India, Brazil, Turkey and Romania are starting to include renewable sources into their energy mix.